 Did you know that in antiquity, Messinia was one of the largest wine-producing areas in the Peloponnese?
 Or that its wines carry the Protected Geographical Indication (PGI), due to their excellent quality and features?

 Find out all the local varieties, including Fokiano, Assyrtiko, Mandilaria and Moschofilero, as well as how they are combined with foreign varieties to produce excellent white, rose and red wines.

-Part 10: Full Lunch with Messinian Dishes and Local Wines
+Part 10: Light or Full Lunch with Messinian Dishes and Local Wines

-A full lunch will conclude your gastronomic experience and spoil your senses, in one of the cosiest restaurants in the heart of the city.
+A light yet filling lunch will conclude your gastronomic experience and spoil your senses, in one of the cosiest restaurants in the heart of the city.

 The menu is exclusively based on traditional and lesser-known recipes from Messinia and Mani, which are hard to find anywhere else.

 The Mediterranean diet unfolds in all its glory: healthy, seasonal comfort food prepared with passion and an extra dash of artistry, made with ingredients from local farms and small Greek producers, slowly cooked in herbs and olive oil.